The Fox and the Hound: Casting

-Early into production, the principal characters such as young Tod and Copper, Big Mama, and Amos Slade had already been cast.
-The supporting characters were cast by Disney voice regulars including Pat Buttram for Chief, Paul Winchell for Boomer, and Mickey Rooney, who had just finished filming Pete's Dragon (1977), for adult Tod.
-Jeanette Nolan was the second choice for Widow Tweed after Helen Hayes turned down the part.
-The last role to be cast was for adult Copper.
-Jackie Cooper had auditioned for the role, but left the project when he demanded more money than the studio was willing to pay.
-While filming the Elvis (1979) television film, former Disney young actor Kurt Russell was cast following a reading that had impressed the filmmakers, and completed his dialogue in two recording sessions.
+Early into production, the principal characters such as Young Tod, Young Copper, Big Mama, and Amos Slade had already been cast.
+The supporting roles were filled by Disney voice regulars including Pat Buttram as Chief, Paul Winchell as Boomer, and Mickey Rooney, who had just finished filming Pete's Dragon (1977), as Adult Tod.
+Jeanette Nolan was the second choice for Widow Tweed after Helen Hayes turned down the role.
+The last role to be cast was Adult Copper.
+Jackie Cooper had auditioned for the role but left the project when he demanded more money than the studio was willing to pay.
+While filming the Elvis (1979) television film, former Disney young actor Kurt Russell was cast following a reading that had impressed the filmmakers and completed his dialogue in two recording sessions.
 The growling vocals for the bear were provided by sound effects artist Jimmy MacDonald.

 Soundtrack

 The soundtrack album for the film was released in 1981 by Disneyland Records.
 It contains songs written by Stan Fidel, Jim Stafford, and Jeffrey Patch.